rdentato/vrg/README.md

   - `cli.h` - for defining Command Line Interfaces (with commands and options)

 To incorporate them in your project, use the headers in the `dist/` directory.
+The fully commented code is in the `src/` directory.

+The `demo/` directory containes examples that covers multiple use cases.
+Programmer's manuals for both libriaries are in the `docs/` directory.